apple1417/bl-sdk-mods/Readme.md

 - Teleport Between Fast Travels
 - Teleport Between Level Transitions
 - A 'Reset Shops' Button

 Compatible with both BL2 and TPS.

-### AsyncUtil
-THIS IS NOT A MOD BY ITSELF, IT'S A LIBRARY OTHER MODS USE.

-Adds a few simple functions to let you easily run callbacks in the future without hanging the game.

-Compatible with both BL2 and TPS.